Cross Country Skiing and Fat Tire Biking

 Michigan Tech Nordic Training Center

 Trailheads at Sharon Avenue and the Nara Nature Preserve – both with warming shelters and waxing facilities; lighted trails.
 Trails are groomed regularly as necessary for both skating and traditional skiing.
-There are also 12k of recreation trails for walking, snowshoeing, skiing and pets and 24 km of ungroomed showshoe trails.
+There are also 24k of recreation trails for fat tire biking and 35 km of ungroomed snowshoe trails.
 Daily and/or season passes required for non-students.
 Ski rental available at the Student Development Complex.
 Some trails open to hiking/biking in summer.
-Ski rental, lodging, dining, shops and services nearby.
-Open year round.
-South of Houghton off US-41, trail head is off MacInnes Drive near the SDC.
+Ski rental, lodging, dining, shops, and services nearby.
+Open year-round.
+South of Houghton off US-41, trailhead is off MacInnes Drive near the SDC.
 (906) 487-2578

 Chassell Classic Trails